 Yet does this mean mankind is doomed to fail?

 Throughout time, there has remained a sense that the purpose of mankind is much grander than the here and now.
-This is never so evident as when gazing at a star-filled sky on a clear night, away from city lights—or when viewing Hubble’s jaw-dropping images.
+This is never so evident as when gazing at a star-filled sky on a clear night, away from city lights—or when viewing the Hubble Telescope’s jaw-dropping images.
 Man looks to the universe for his future, whether to see planets he will one day explore or to understand the basic laws of science governing all things.

 In the Old Testament, Israel’s King David captured this feeling in the book of Psalms: “When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have ordained; what is man, that You are mindful of him?”
 (8:3-4).